Have You Added She/Her/Hers to Your Email Signature?: Broadsheet

 ALSO IN THE HEADLINES

+• A thousand words.
+A heartbreaking photo of a father and daughter who drowned crossing the Rio Grande has captured the devastating nature of the growing migrant crisis.
+Photojournalist Julia Le Duc shot the image and reported on the plight of the pair, Óscar Alberto Martínez Ramírez and 23-month-old daughter Valeria.
+Le Duc’s photo calls to mind the 2015 image of a 3-year-old Syrian boy who drowned in the Mediterranean, which brought more attention to that crisis.
+Fortune

 • Your question’s up.
 In this op-ed, Eva Longoria, a founding member of Time’s Up, political strategists Ana Navarro, and Hilary Rosen, a Democratic strategist and co-founder of the Time’s Up Legal Defense Fund, put forth six women-centric questions that they’d like to see asked in this week’s Democratic debates—and, I’d imagine, all presidential debates going forward.
+Washington Post

 • Building a safer future.
 Here’s an unexpected angle on #MeToo: How can architects and interior designers create safer professional spaces that will help reduce sexual harassment and other types of misconduct?
 The answers are surprising.
+Harvard Business Review

 • Grisham takes the podium.
 Stephanie Grisham, deputy chief of staff and communications director for First Lady Melania Trump, will be the next White House press secretary.
 She replaces Sarah Huckabee Sanders and becomes President Trump’s sixth communications director.
+Politico

 MOVERS AND SHAKERS: Meredith Whitney, who’s often referred to as “the banking analyst who predicted the financial crisis, joins Zume as CFO.
 Tonia O’Connor, most recently head of Univision, has been named CEO of Chopra Global.